 Reid is humble, jolly, funny and his players love him.
 Plus, he's the king of Hawaiian shirts.
 On top of everything, though, Reid is a family man.
 He and his wife Tammy have been together for more than 40 years and share five children together: sons Garrett, Britt and Spencer, and daughters Drew Ann and Crosby.

-But when he's not battling the Los Angeles Chargers, Dallas Cowboys or Green Bay Packers, Andy Reid has had to fight some off-filed battles that no parent should face.
+But when he's not battling the Los Angeles Chargers, Dallas Cowboys, Green Bay Packers or facing off in the AFC Championship game against the Bengals, or heading into the Rihanna concert that is Super Bowl LVII, Andy Reid has had to fight some off-filed battles that no parent should face.

 Andy Reid's Son Garrett's Death

 RELATED: Andy Reid & His Wife Have Been Married For More Than 40 Years

 In 2012, Andy and Tammy endured what no parent should have to go through when their oldest son Garrett tragically passed away.

 Garrett Reid struggled with drug addiction throughout his life.
 He served time in prison for drug-related offenses and also went to rehab multiple times.
 Andy stood by his son's side the entire way.
 Garrett was arrested in 2007 for being involved in high-speed car crash that injured another driver while on heroin.
 Ironically, Britt was booked the same day for a road-rage incident, and police found several weapons in drugs in his car.
 Reid visited them in prison every Thursday for nearly two years, per ESPN.
 You can imagine how thrilled Reid was when his sons got back on their feet after being released.
 For Garrett, that included working on his father's strength and conditioning staff when he was coaching the Philadelphia Eagles.